HyperBDR/docs/src/userguide/poc/failback-hyperbdr-pre-settings.md

 debug1: Connection established.
 ```

-## Add the Failback Gateway Host to HyperBDR
+## Add the Generic Failback Gateway Host to HyperBDR

 ::: tip
 The deployment of the HyperBDR has been completed by default.